-Endon House above (Photo`s taken 2018) has the distinction of having it`s own private road and this road was used regularly by the public.
+Endon House above (Photo`s taken 2018) has the distinction of having it`s own private road and this road is used regularly by the public.
 It`s gate was closed one day a year on New Years day thus demonstrating to the ordinary villagers that it was not public right of way.
 But that does not happen nowadays.

 Enid Simpsons book A Kerridge Childhood written in the 1920`s mentions Endon House`s resident dog `Jummy` in an amusing tale A Kerridge Childhood